pablo-sg-pacheco/wp-namespace-autoloader/README.md

 **Note**
 -------------
-* I'm also replacing the main project namespace by emtpy string.
+* I'm also replacing the main project namespace by an emtpy string.
 It means that it shouldn't be considered on autoload.
 See the example to understand it better
 * I know WordPress still gives support to php 5.2 which doesn't have the namespace feature.
 I'm considering all developers should be using at least php 5.3 here.